Devi-Muna/CloudSlash/README.md

 - **Red "UNCLAIMED"**: No tags, no CloudTrail creation event found (orphan).
 - **Green "IAM:user"**: Identified creator via CloudTrail.

+### 🏷️ Suppression (Tags)

+CloudSlash allows you to "ack" waste without deleting it.

+1. Run a scan.
+2. Execute `bash cloudslash-out/ignore_resources.sh`.
+3. This applies the `cloudslash:ignore=true` tag to all currently identified waste.
+4. Future scans will skip these resources (or un-mark them as waste).

 ## Architecture

 Built in Go.
 Uses an in-memory graph to model resource relationships.
 The TUI is powered by Bubble Tea.